Wall St at record levels after U.S. extends Huawei reprieve

 "This (CNBC report) shows that progress doesn't happen in a straight line and that is starting to frustrate people today.
 It feels very herky-jerky," said Scott Ladner, chief investment officer at Horizon Investments in Raleigh, North Carolina.

-Six of the 11 major S&P 500 sectors were trading higher.
-Technology shares .SPLRCT reversed course to trade slightly higher, while the Philadelphia Semiconductor index .SOX gained 0.30%.
+Six of the 11 major S&P 500 sectors were higher.
+Technology shares .SPLRCT reversed course to trade higher, while the Philadelphia Semiconductor index .SOX also gained 0.36%.

 Global stocks got a boost earlier in the day from a surprise cut in a key interest rate by China for the first time in more than four years.
 MKTS/GLOB

-Later this week, investors will turn their attention to minutes from the Federal Reserve's latest policy meeting, where the central bank cut interest rates for the third time this year.
+Attention this week turns to minutes from the Federal Reserve's latest policy meeting, where the central bank cut interest rates for the third time this year.

-Also ahead are results from U.S. retailers, including Home Depot Inc HD.N, Kohl's Corp KSS.N and Target Corp TGT.N.
+Also on the radar are results from U.S. retailers, including Home Depot Inc HD.N, Kohl's Corp KSS.N and Target Corp TGT.N.

-Shares of HP Inc HPQ.N fell 1.34% after the company rebuffed a $33.5 billion offer from Xerox Holdings Corp XRX.N and said it was open to exploring a bid for the latter.
+Shares of HP Inc HPQ.N fell 1.2% after the company rebuffed a $33.5 billion offer from Xerox Holdings Corp XRX.N and said it was open to exploring a bid for the latter.
+Xerox dipped 0.4%.

-Coty Inc COTY.N gained 2% after the cosmetics maker said it would pay $600 million for a majority stake in Kylie Jenner's make-up and skincare businesses.
+Coty Inc COTY.N gained 1.3% after saying it would pay $600 million for a majority stake in Kylie Jenner's make-up and skincare businesses, as it looks to tap into the reality TV star's huge social media reach.

-Declining issues outnumbered advancers for a 1.19-to-1 ratio on the NYSE and for a 1.37-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 1.21-to-1 ratio on the NYSE and for a 1.40-to-1 ratio on the Nasdaq.

-(Reporting by Arjun Panchadar and Agamoni Ghosh in Bengaluru; Editing by Anil D'Silva and Arun Koyyur)
+(Reporting by Arjun Panchadar and Agamoni Ghosh in Bengaluru; Editing by Maju Samuel and Anil D'Silva)

 ((Arjun.Panchadar@thomsonreuters.com; within U.S. +1-646-223-8780; outside U.S. +918067492767;))